ge00rg/website/README.md

 ---
 ```

-The layout is always set to "member_post", the `title` is the name of the person.
+The `layout` is always set to "member_post", the `title` is the name of the person.
 The `image` entry should be set the name of the desired image (which should be put into the folder `assets/img/members`).
 These images also should have a height to width ratio of approximately 10:9 (all the current ones are 1000x900px).

 The `position` entry denotes the position of the person within the group.
 Currently available are 'Principal Investigator', 'Secretary', 'Postdoctoral Fellow', 'PhD Student', 'Master Student' and 'Alumnus' (set under `position-order` in `pages/2_team.md`).
 This entry determines the position title displayed under the member's name, as well as where the member will be displayed, as they are displayed in `position-order`, i.e. first the Principal Investigator, then the Secretary, then all Postdoctorall Fellows and so on.
-If a position is used that is not in the list, the member will be displayed last, in aplhabetical order, unless that position is "Aluimni" - in that case the member will appear in the Alumni-section.
+If a position is used that is not in the list, the member will be displayed last, in aplhabetical order, unless that position is "Alumni" - in that case the member will appear in the Alumni-section.
 If the position exists in the list, it shoud be matched exactly here.

-The `permalink` denotes the link under which this site is going to be reachable, i.e. `sprekelerlab.net/denis/` in this case. `room`, `tel` and `email` are optional and self-explanatory.
+The `permalink` denotes the link under which this site is going to be reachable, i.e. `sprekelerlab.net/denis/` in this case. **Permalinks need to be unique, otherwise only one of multiple pages with the same url will exist!** So if two members of the lab have the same name, they will still need to have different `permalink` entries.

+`room`, `tel` and `email` are optional and self-explanatory.

 The markdown part afterwards is the short bio of the person in question and is later displayed on their page.

 ### Alumni
 One special position is Alumni (yes, I know that the proper singular is Alumnus/Alumna).
-If `position: Alumnus` is specified, the member does not appear with all the others as described above, but instead at the very bottom in a special Alumni-grid.
-When edition the position order (see next section) it is crucial that "Alumni" is **not** part of that list!
+If `position: Alumni` is specified, the member does not appear with all the others as described above, but instead at the very bottom in a special Alumni-grid.

 ### Position Order
 To change the order of positions within the group, edit `position-order` in `pages/2_team.md`.
-It is also possible to add or remove position entries.
-Everything not on this list is displayed last in alphabetical order.
+It is also possible to add or remove position categories.
+Everything not on this list is displayed last in alphabetical order, but before the Alumni.

 <a name="publications"></a>
 ## 6. Publications